zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 The development environment is pretty easy to set up.

+The supported operating sytems for developing this project are:

+  * Linux
+  * macOS

-Besides having a supported operating system with a supported Python version (see :ref:`Supported environments`), it is recommended that you set up a `virtual Python environment`_.
+You need to have a supported Python version installed (see :ref:`Supported environments`), and it is recommended that you set up a `virtual Python environment`_.

 .. _virtual Python environment: https://docs.python-guide.org/dev/virtualenvs/